Sodium-cooled fast reactor: Fuel cycle

 The SFR's fast spectrum makes it possible to use available fissile and fertile materials (including depleted uranium) considerably more efficiently than thermal spectrum reactors with once-through fuel cycles.
+An SFR core produces more high-energy neutrons per fission compared to a light-water reactor core, which enables both better fissile fuel utilization as well as the breeding of plutonium fuel from depleted uranium.
+Fast neutrons are able to fission actinides like americium and neptunium, allowing SFRs to reduce the volume and toxicity of radioactive waste.